sulu/sulu/UPGRADE.md

 When upgrading also have a look at the changes in the [sulu skeleton](https://github.com/sulu/skeleton/compare/2.0.2...2.0.3).

+### New methods in ViewBuilderInterfaces

+Following methods has been added:

+* `ListViewBuilderInterface::addResourceStorePropertiesToListMetadata`
+* `ListViewBuilderInterface::addRequestParameters`
+* `FormViewBuilderInterface::addRequestParameters`
+* `FormOverlayListViewBuilderInterface::addRequestParameters`
+* `PreviewFormViewBuilderInterface::addRequestParameters`

 ### Ghost- and Shadow-Locale in ListAdapters

 Our `ListAdapter`s, namely `table`, `table_light`, `tree_table`, `column_list`, `media_card_overview` and